matallanas/latex/README.md

-# latex
+# Latex templates
-All the templates of latex document generated and different elements such as tikz
+In this repository are the different templates used for different latex documents.
+They are in the folder templates and we have the following documents:
+* Book
+* Technical Report